 Infinia Dog Food receives the Advisor’s top rating of 5 stars.

-The Infinia product line includes four dry dog foods, two claimed to meet AAFCO nutrient profiles for adult maintenance and two for all life stages (Turkey and Chicken).
+The Infinia product line includes four dry dog foods, two claimed to meet AAFCO nutrient profiles for adult maintenance and two for all life stages.

 The following is a list of recipes available at the time of this review.

-- Infinia Zenfood Salmon and Sweet Potato (4 stars)
+- Infinia ZenFood Salmon & Sweet Potato Grain Free (3.5 stars)

-Infinia Turkey and Sweet Potato dog food was chosen to represent the others in the line for this review.
+Infinia Turkey and Sweet Potato Grain Free was selected to represent the other products in the line for this review.

 Dry Dog Food